psellcam/LaplaceNet/README.md

 ```

 ### Mini-Imagenet
-We use what ahmetius's did and you can download the train and test tars from  http://ptak.felk.cvut.cz/personal/toliageo/share/lpdeep/ and extract them in the following directory
+We use ahmetius's approach meaning thatyou can download the train and test tars from  http://ptak.felk.cvut.cz/personal/toliageo/share/lpdeep/ and extract them in the following directory
 ```
 >> ./data-local/images/miniimagenet/
 ```